Bealby/grandpas-pocket-watch-shop/README.md

 - Grandpa's Pocket Watch Shop will evaluate customers' Pocket Watches and provide an estimate of costs.
-It is important to add a non-commital repair clause as it could otherwise deter customers coming in.
+It is important to add a non-committal repair clause as it could otherwise deter customers coming in.

 - Grandpa's Pocket Watch Shop will provide a valuation for free.
-  It can be assummed that many Pocket Watches brought in will most often need maintenance and repair and it is this indirect business that will make the 'Free' valuation worthwhile.
+  It can be assumed that many Pocket Watches brought in will most often need maintenance and repair and it is this indirect business that will make the 'Free' valuation worthwhile.
   A cost of a 'Certified Valuation' or 'Documented History'